-The front and rear rims are each drilled for forty spokes, but they are not interchangeable because the nipple holes in the front rim are smaller than those in the rear rim.
-See "DATA."
+The front and rear rims are each drilled for forty spokes, and are now interchangeable.

 TYRES AND SERVICE

 Obtaining satisfactory life and service from the tyres is largely a matter within the user's control because the first essential is correct inflation.
 Check tyre pressures with a low pressure gauge at least once a week.
 Inflate as may be necessary.